-The student will correspond and/or meet with his or her Research Committee regularly once the student begins planning and working on his or her research.
+The student will correspond and/or meet with their Research Committee regularly once the student begins planning and working on their research.
 The duties of the Research Committee are to consider the student's research plan, assist in implementing that plan and interpreting the results, and to guide the writing process.
 The Research Committee will evaluate the completed thesis and determine whether it meets the standards required for the degree.

 Communication with the Research Committee and attention to detail can contribute significantly to the process of executing the research and writing of the thesis.
-The student is encouraged to bring additional thesis procedural questions to his/her Program advisor or Research Committee members.
+The student is encouraged to bring additional thesis questions to their primary thesis advisor or Research Committee members.